 For most people, achievement is NOT the problem.
 ALIGNMENT is.
 What does that mean?

-It means that it's all about getting purposeful work done; work that matters to you; work that is aligned with who you are, with what you value most, and with what you want most in life.
+It means that it's all about getting meaningful work done; work that matters to you; work that is aligned with who you are, what you value most, and what you want most in life.

 So as you probably understand by now, learning how to become more productive, energized and focused is perhaps the single, most important skill that you can learn in your personal and professional career that will continue to reward you for the rest of your life.

 7. Personal Growth